-The main concepts behind sexual identity
+The biological sex and the main concepts behind sexual identity

 Sexual identity defines every human being and it is the combination of:

 - Biological sex – the sex assigned at birth

 - Gender identity – the personal experience of one’s own gender, which might match the biological sex or not (in the case of the latter, we are talking about transgenderism)